waiwera/waiwera/doc/user/setup_eos.rst

 |                               |"liquidlike_fraction", "supercritical_phases"]    |
 +-------------------------------+--------------------------------------------------+

-This is based on the :ref:`water_energy_eos` EOS, but extends its capabilities to supercritical fluids.
+This is based on the :ref:`water_energy_eos` EOS, but extends its capabilities to supercritical water.
 It can only be used in conjunction with the IAPWS-97 thermodynamics module (see :ref:`water_thermodynamics`).
 Whereas the "we" EOS is limited to liquid water, dry steam and two-phase conditions, with liquid water and two-phase only simulated below temperatures of 350 :math:`^{\circ}`\ C, the "se" EOS module can also simulate IAPWS-97 region 3 (see :ref:`thermodynamic_regions`), which covers near-critical and supercritical fluids.
+Hence all pressures and temperatures up to 100 MPa and 800 :math:`^{\circ}`\ C can be simulated.

 The primary variables for this EOS are the same as those for the "we" EOS in regions 1, 2 and 4.
 For region 3, it is not possible to use pressure and temperature as primary variables, as the thermodynamic equations are poorly behaved near the critical point when expressed as functions of these variables.
 Instead, Waiwera follows the IAPWS-97 formulation and uses density and temperature as primary variables in region 3.